rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 #### Common objects
 * **workItems** – the array of work item associated with the release
 * **commits** – the array of commits associated with the release
+* **pullRequests** - the array of PRs referenced by the commits in the release

+#### Pull request objects for backwards compatibility
-* **prDetails** – the details of the PR (only available for source repository hosted in Azure DevOps and pipelines triggered by a PR).
+* **prDetails** – populated with the build artifacts trigger info, if available, else the first PR associated with a commits, if available.

 #### Release objects (only available in a release)
 * **releaseDetails** – the release details of the release that the task was triggered for.